brendan-mccaffrey/liquitybot/README.md

 ## Design

 It works by querying prices from the Uniswap pair and the Chainlink oracle every block.
 If LUSD is sufficiently cheaper on Uniswap, then the bot will calculate how much would get by swapping ETH for LUSD on Uniswap after slippage.
 It will then pass the result of that calculation into redeemLUSD.
 We then generate the transaction data from these actions and pass it to our arbitrager smart contract.
 This smart contract will transfer the specified amount of WETH to Uniswap, execute the swap for LUSD, then redeem the LUSD through the TroveManager contract.
-It will also revert if the balance after execution is lower than the balance before to ensure that we do not lose money (except  gas) even if we are frontrun or if our transaction is included late. **This bot does not currently support detecting partial redemptions and will likely revert due to unprofitability if it encounters one.**
+It will also revert if the balance after execution is lower than the balance before to ensure that we do not lose money (except  gas) even if we are frontrun or if our transaction is included late.

 ## Run